Most Eco-Friendly Cities

 Oslo, Norway

-• Public Transport System - The city has a comprehensive public transport system that reduces the need for private cars.
+• Public Transportation - The city has a comprehensive public transportation system, including buses, trams, and ferries, reducing the need for private cars.

-• Green Spaces - Oslo is surrounded by forests and parks, providing residents with easy access to nature.
+• Green Spaces - The city offers numerous parks and natural areas, promoting biodiversity and providing residents with access to nature.

 Key Takeaways